fraziern/d3aday/_exercises/baby_names_2.md

   .then(createChart);
 {% endhighlight %}

-#### My usual constraints

-1. Build a version of the inspiration viz, simplifying if necessary to keep it relatively quick
-1. Use only vanilla HTML, CSS, and JavaScript, as well as D3.js (I used v.5.0)
-1. Where possible, use real-world raw data, and make it accessible if it's not already

-Give it a try!

 And check out [Slopegraph part 2](% link _exercises/baby_names_3.md %), where we try to improve on the results of this exercise.